timosalm/tap-spring-developer-workshop/workshop/content/exercises/api-first.md

 With so many APIs in a microservices application, developers need an API Gateway that they can control!

 **VMware Spring Cloud Gateway for Kubernetes** is an **API gateway created for developers** based on the open-source [Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway), along with integrating other Spring ecosystem projects such as Spring Security, Spring Session, and more.
-It automates the deployment of an API gateway service via the [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) pattern, and includes several other [commercial features](https://docs.vmware.com/en/VMware-Spring-Cloud-Gateway-for-Kubernetes/2.0/scg-k8s/GUID-index.html#key-features) like simple Single Sign-On (SSO) configuration, and OpenAPI version 3 documentation auto-generation.
+It automates the deployment of an API gateway service via the [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) pattern, and includes several other [commercial features](https://docs.vmware.com/en/VMware-Spring-Cloud-Gateway-for-Kubernetes/2.0/scg-k8s/GUID-index.html#key-features) like simple Single Sign-On (SSO) configuration and OpenAPI version 3 documentation auto-generation.

 ![VMware Spring Cloud Gateway for Kubernetes](../images/scg-for-k8s.png)